Lot Numbers are Important.

 The answer is very simply, as the lot number is always printed on the product’s packaging in human-readable format, and it is also sometimes included on the shipment’s packing slip.

 Now the biggest challenge, how does one map their receiving lot numbers to their specific T3s?
 Imagine if you have received many EDI ASNs with multiple quantities of the same product divided into 10 different lot numbers.
 How does one map this out?
 At TrackTraceRx we are the first system that intelligently allows you to easily and quickly organize and map these lot numbers correctly.
-Schedule a demo today to see how our system handles this.

 All in all while DSCSA gives dispensers a lot of room to move when it comes to deciding on lot number retention if it isn’t already included in T3 documentation, and while lot numbers are a temporary method for traceability, it’s important to understand the implications of not storing them even if it seems like an extra hassle at the time.
 What’s most at stake is maintaining DSCSA compliance and also long-term efficiency with your business, and fiddling around with lot numbers well after receipt of product doesn’t maximize either.